-Doing a self-drive tour of Fraser Island is an amazing experience.
-But if you don’t want to navigate on your own, join a 2 day 1 night tour.
-Most tours include transportation to all the best sites on the island.
+- Do a self-drive tour of Fraser Island is an amazing experience.
+But if you don’t want to navigate on your own, join a 2-day 1 night tour which includes transportation to all the sites mentioned above.

 Day 22: Airlie Beach (1 day)